Bergerac (TV series)

-Westward Studios executive producer Brian Constantine said the Bergerac reboot was in the final stages of development, possibly airing 2024.
+Westward Studios executive producer Brian Constantine has said that a Bergerac reboot was in the final stages of development.
+The show launched on U&Drama in February 2025.

 Background

 The series ran from 1981 to 1991.
 It was created by producer Robert Banks Stewart after an earlier detective series, Shoestring, starring Trevor Eve, came to an abrupt end.
 Like Shoestring, the series begins with a man returning to work after a particularly bad period in his life: Eddie Shoestring from a nervous breakdown; Jim Bergerac from alcoholism and from a crushed and badly-broken leg.

-Bergerac sometimes deals with controversial topics; for example, when an old man is unmasked as a Nazi war criminal, his age raised various moral dilemmas.
+Bergerac sometimes dealt with controversial topics; for example, when an old man is unmasked as a Nazi war criminal, his age raised various moral dilemmas.
 Supernatural elements occasionally appear in the series, and some episodes end with unpleasant twists, as in "Offshore Trades" and "A Hole In The Bucket".

-The final episode filmed was the 1991 Christmas Special titled "All for Love", set partly in Bath.
+The final episode filmed was the 1991 Christmas special titled "All for Love", set partly in Bath.
 The final scene provides a strong hint about Bergerac's future, after Charlie Hungerford recommends Bergerac for a new position heading an expanded Bureau des Étrangers covering the whole of the Channel Islands following its success in Jersey.

 The show is repeated on channels such as Alibi and Drama.
 On 24 February 2014, the BBC started a rerun of the series on daytime afternoons on BBC Two.
-The repeats concluded with series 3 to avoid showing the Haut de la Garenne location.
+The repeats concluded with series 3, in order to avoid showing the Haut de la Garenne location, a former children's home which had been the focus of an investigation into historic child abuse which identified a number of instances of abuse towards its former residents.